ISSUES

 Right now, housing costs far outpace wages, pushing out the very people who keep this city running.

 Growth must align with infrastructure, traffic capacity, and neighborhood input.
 Development without coordination creates congestion and strain.
-Smart planning protects both community character and long-term stability.
+Responsible planning protects both community character and long-term stability.

 Affordable housing is not only a social issue.
 It is an economic stability issue that affects teachers, service workers, artists, first responders, and young families across our city.